Big Bend and Big Bend Hot Springs History

 Jerry Kakuk (along with his whole extended family) was one notable character who had a HUGE impact on progress at the Hot Springs in the eighties and nineties.
 When the Kakuk clan arrived at BBHS in 1978, the maintenance and development of the property took on a whole new level, since Jerry has an incredible range of skills and equipment, such as construction, large equipment operations and repairs, excavation, lumber milling, welding, and much more.
 The Kakuks lived in the Clock Cabin during the colder months, and, for several summers in a row, the Kakuk clan moved a trailer, a tipi, and Jerry’s Saw Mill down to the grassy flat slightly down river from Oolaymoomay Hot Springs (formerly known as “Indian Hot Springs”).
 Jerry not only raised several kids with his wife Bonnie (daughters Quiana, Korey, & Jamie), but he also put in huge amounts of time, energy, and skilled work to make many changes and improvements at BBHS.

-Today, at least three of Jerry’s welding projects are still enjoyed at BBHS: Both of the main gates, and the foot bridge over Indian Springs Creek.
-All three of these superbly functional welded pieces have continued to work well all these years, with only minor maintenance needs- AND, the gates swing both ways, which is handy and classy.
+Today, some of Jerry’s welding projects are still enjoyed at BBHS: Both of the main gates, and the old foot bridge (replaced in 2017) over Indian Springs Creek.
+All three of these superbly functional welded pieces continued to work well for decades, with only minor maintenance needs- AND, the gates swing both ways, which is handy and classy.
 Jerry also built plenty of other things, and did significant grading and other backhoe work at BBHS, and milled a lot of lumber.

 Jerry has an incredible amount of energy and is a very humble, friendly, and generous person.
 He has helped countless community members with countless projects from large to small.
 Jerry is celebrated as a community elder, and he continues to do what he has apparently always done: operate, maintain, and repair large machinery, serve his local community as a sweet mild-mannered mentor, enjoy his large extended family, help people fix things, etc. Jerry currently serves as a Board Member of the Big Bend Community Land Trust (a non-profit 501(c)(3).
 THANKS for all you do, Jerry- You are a star!